nvidia-holoscan/holohub/README.md

 From within the container build the Holohub apps as explained in section [Building HoloHub](#building-holohub).

-The development container has been tested on the following platforms: x86_x64 workstation with multiple RTX GPUs, Clara AGX Dev Kit (dGPU mode), IGX Orin Dev Kit (dGPU mode), AGX Orin Dev Kit (iGPU).
+The development container has been tested on the following platforms: x86_x64 workstation with multiple RTX GPUs, Clara AGX Dev Kit (dGPU mode), IGX Orin Dev Kit (dGPU and iGPU mode), AGX Orin Dev Kit (iGPU).

 ***Notes for AGX Orin Dev Kit***: